 Lots of useful parental guides on identity theft and children’s computer games.

 This site provides excellent guides on how to stay safe when using popular games and social networking sites.

 From age-specific online safety checklists to guides on how to set parental controls on a range of devices, you’ll find a host of practical tips to help children get the most out of their digital world.

 This website gives some clear advice for parents to help them understand how the internet deals with data and how to keep their children safe.

 Protect the ones you love with digital and physical safety features.

 Online safety refers to the act of staying safe online.
 It is also commonly known as internet safety, e-safety and cyber safety.
 It encompasses all technological devices which have access to the internet from PCs and laptops to smartphones and tablets.
 Being safe online means individuals are protecting themselves and others from online harms and risks which may jeopardise their personal information, lead to unsafe communications or even effect their mental health and wellbeing.

-Children may not understand the negative impacts of device or game addiction.
-Talk to them openly about healthy habits and ask whether or not them spending time online or playing a game is affecting their sleep, performance at school or if they are generally losing interest in other activities.
-You may lead on to encouraging alternative activities and discussing the introduction of time limits when at home.
+Children may not understand the negative impact of device or game addiction.
+Talk to them openly about healthy habits to find out if spending time online or playing a game is affecting their sleep, performance at school or if they are generally losing interest in other activities.
+Encourage your children to take part in alternative activities such as drawing, painting, cooking or building a model and discuss the introduction of time limits when using the computer and other online technologies when at home.